-Any business which has been adversely affected by the COVID 19 outbreak can apply subject to certain conditions.
+Any business which has been adversely affected by the COVID 19 outbreak can apply subject to certain qualifying conditions.
 For this scheme, adversely affected means a reduction in revenue of at least 25% due to reduced demand or closure during the period of the grant claim.

-A comparison of turnover for the same period in 2019 should be used to determine whether there has been a reduction in revenue, however, for Periods 12 and 13 a comparison of turnover for the same period in 2019 or 2020 can be used.
+A comparison of turnover for the same period in 2019 should be used to determine whether there has been a reduction in revenue.
 Please note that you may be asked for evidence that your business has been adversely affected by the COVID 19 outbreak during the period of the claim.

-A charity can be classed as a business for this purpose if they provide a service similar to that provided by a "normal" business, for instance if they receive revenue and pay remuneration for the provision of the service and are organised in a similar manner to a business.
+A charity can be classed as a business for the purpose of the Scheme if they provide a service similar to that provided by a "normal" business, for instance if they receive revenue and pay remuneration for the provision of the service and are organised in a similar manner to a business.